-The financial burden: Since the formation of The Alliance the volunteer board of directors has planned for the financial burden of stopping RICL.
-Examples of Ongoing Costs include:
+The financial burden: The formation of The Alliance included a volunteer board of directors that planned for the financial burden of stopping RICL.
+Examples of the costs included:

-Costs are directly related to the length of the fight and the need for legal consultation and expert witnesses at a public hearing.
+Costs were directly related to the length of the fight and the need for legal consultation and expert witnesses at a public hearing.

-Send letters and emails to individuals,key leaders and organizations.
+We sent letters and emails to individuals, key leaders, and organizations.

 Find your Legislator (Representatives and Senators)